Ever feel down and discourage? Do you wonder if all the effort you’ve putting is worth it? Should you just let go of your dreams?

-I was feeling like giving up and I was seriously considering quitting the goals and projects that I had previously decided were important to me in this season.
+I have been feeling this way recently and was seriously considering quitting the goals and projects that I had decided were important to me in this season.

-The truth is… having a go at achieving big goals is hard!
+The truth is… having a go at achieving your goals is hard!
+Don’t give up on your goals!

 1. Talk To A Good Friend

-I chose a friend who I thought would be supportive and encouraging of me.
-My expectation was, whether or not they gave me the encouragement I needed, that there would be value in sharing what I was going through.
-Worst case scenario, they could pray for me or give me an encouraging hug.
+Choose a friend who will be supportive and encouraging of you.
+My expectation often is, that whether or not a friend gives me the encouragement I need, there is still value in sharing what I am going through.

-How empowering it is when you and I are reminded that we are not alone in the struggles we have!
+How encouraging it is when we are reminded that we are not alone in the struggles we have!

-2. When you feel like quitting think about why you started
+2. When you are feeling like giving up think about why you started

 While I vaguely knew the reasons I wanted to achieve my goal, I hadn’t written it down.
 So one morning I sat down and wrote out a list of reasons why achieving this specific goal was important to me.